canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 Departments and agencies are free to choose the platform that best suites their operational needs but their projects should, where possible, all be regrouped under a unique organization or group.
 This would help discoverability of your projects but also help increase collaboration opportunities.

+### Version Control System

+The recommended version control system for GC open source code is Git.
+Departments are also encouraged to use Git to manage their source code internally.

 ## Add Recommended Files

 Before publishing, source code should include the following file: